Color, 1982, 88 mins. 38 secs.

 Here we have a stripped-to-basics yarn with some counselors sitting around telling (and even singing) ghost stories, and of course, they invoke the legend of Marz, an accused axe murderer strung up by the local townspeople with part of his face lopped off by the offending weapon.
 Unfortunately he got away, and now anyone who says his name aloud will invoke a new rampage of terror.
 Of course, one of the idiots around the campfire does exactly that (and chucks a rock at Marz's old house for good measure), and soon a creepy, shaggy-haired menace lurking in the forest begins picking everyone off one by one.

-No one's going to cite this as a high water mark in slasher film history, but this scrappy little indie is incredibly entertaining and atmospheric with some bloody good kills, decent jolts, and a surprising "final girl" role for Dawn of the Dead's Gaylen Ross (under the name "Alexis Dubin"), who also participates in a hot tub scene that has now passed into the annals of ridiculous horror movie moments.
+No one's going to cite this as a high water mark in slasher film history, but this scrappy little indie is incredibly entertaining and atmospheric with some bloody good kills, decent jolts, and a surprising "final girl" role for Dawn of the Dead's Gaylen Ross (under the name "Alexis Dubin," one of many pseudonyms among the cast), who also participates in a hot tub scene that has now passed into the annals of ridiculous horror movie moments.
 (The refrigerator moment isn't too far behind either.)
 There's even a bizarre synth-accompanied theme song laying out the legend of the title character at the beginning complete with some charming DIY artwork, all of which give the film an appealing regional flavor that has fared surprisingly well over the years.
 It also packs in a few chilling kill scenes, most notably a clever bit involving a noose and a visceral showdown at the end that's a bit different from your average slasher finale.

 Madman has had four rounds on American home video, first as a Thorn/EMI (and HBO) release, then an Anchor Bay DVD in 2001 with a commentary track, and again in 2010 as a much more loaded special edition DVD from Code Red.
 That last one flared up a bit of controversy as the producers supplied an HD master made for the now-defunct MonstersHD channel, and the cool blue color timing of the AB disc is notably gone in favor of a much warmer appearance.
 Varying accounts about the "correct" color scheme of the film have flown around since, but otherwise print quality on both is very similar (a little soft and ragged at times, but sufficient enough and way better than VHS), though the Code Red release is regrettably interlaced; it's very noticeable here as combing afflicts almost every scene with a lot of motion.
 You can switch your player over to interlaced playback if you want, but it's a bummer all the same.
-That caveat aside, the disc is still highly recommended for its slew of extras including the original commentary ported over from the AB disc (featuring late director/writer Joe Giannone, actors Paul Ehlers and the also deceased Tony Fish, and producer Gary Sales), a phenomenally exhaustive new documentary called "The Legend Still Lives: 30 Years of Madman" (which clocks in just over an hour and a half, longer than the feature itself!), a collection of vintage stills with Sales commentary, a plug for a proposed upcoming 3-D "re-imagining" and/or a sequel that has yet to materialize, a featurette on bands inspired by the film, a theatrical trailer, and TV spots.
+That caveat aside, the disc is still highly recommended for its slew of extras including the original commentary ported over from the AB disc (featuring late director/writer Joe Giannone, actors Paul Ehlers and the also deceased Tony Fish a.k.a.
+Tony Nunziata, and producer Gary Sales), a phenomenally exhaustive new documentary called "The Legend Still Lives: 30 Years of Madman" (which clocks in at 91m42s, longer than the feature itself!), a collection of vintage stills with Sales commentary, a plug for a proposed upcoming 3-D "re-imagining" and/or a sequel that has yet to materialize, a featurette on bands inspired by the film, a theatrical trailer, and TV spots.
 The release is billed as a 30th Anniversary edition, presumably dating back to the year it was shot instead of when it was released.